Roger Wicker: Defense

-Refugees
+Immigration

 Wicker strongly supports expanding U.S. visas for Ukrainian refugees.
 He previously opposed Mississippi accepting Syrian refugees who fled from war-torn Syria.
+In 2026, Wicker opposed a Trump administration plan to establish a new Immigration and Customs Enforcement detention facility in Mississippi.

 Ukraine

 Wicker has been one of Ukraine's strongest Republican supporters.
 He voted each time for aid to Ukraine.
 In a press release, Wicker wrote: "President Reagan once called the Soviet Union 'the focus of evil in the modern world.'
 After two months of unprovoked brutality, it is obvious that the Kremlin remains one of the chief forces for evil in our world."
 On February 13, 2024, Wicker voted for Schumer's bill to appropriate aid for Ukraine, Taiwan, and Israel.
-The Washington Post characterized this as deserting the Republican Party, when in reality the split was 22-28.
+The Washington Post characterized this as deserting the Republican Party, but the split was 22-28.
 On April 23, Wicker voted in favor of aid to Ukraine.
-It was remarked that "Reagan Republicans", including Wicker, Mitch McConnell, and House Speaker Mike Johnson, had split from Trump, at the time the presumptive Republican nominee.
+It was remarked that "Reagan Republicans", including Wicker, Mitch McConnell, and House Speaker Mike Johnson, had split from Trump, the presumptive Republican nominee at the time.
 In May 2024, Wicker, John Thune, and John Cornyn urged Speaker Johnson not to agree to anything with Marjorie Taylor Greene, who was plotting to oust him, in order to save his position.

-Mississippi flag
+Confederacy

 From 2015 until it was finally changed in 2020, Wicker sought to change the Mississippi flag, calling it offensive to many of his "fellow citizens".
 64% of Mississippians voted to keep the flag in a 2001 referendum.
 Wicker supported nullifying that vote in 2020 and replacing the flag without a new referendum.

-Confederacy

 While discussing Mississippi's previous state flag, Wicker said his Confederate military ancestors were "Americans" and "brave".

 Climate change

 In 2015, Wicker was the only U.S. senator to vote against an amendment declaring that climate change is real.
 The final vote was 98 to 1, with Senator Harry Reid, the Democratic leader from Nevada, not voting.
 The amendment affirmed that "climate change is real and not a hoax."
 In 2017, Wicker was one of 22 senators to sign a letter to President Trump urging him to withdraw the United States from the Paris Agreement.
 According to OpenSecrets, Wicker has received over $200,000 from the oil and gas industry since 2012.

 In November 2023, Wicker initially supported the Foreign Pollution Fee Act co-sponsored by Lindsey Graham and Bill Cassidy.
 Endorsed by the Sierra Club, the bill (S. 3198; referred to the Senate Finance Committee) proposed imposing a carbon tariff on energy and industrial imports based on the good's emission intensity or carbon footprint as compared with the same domestic good to impose a carbon price on goods from countries with greater greenhouse gas emissions than the United States.
 Wicker subsequently withdrew co-sponsorship of the bill.